 Stage Further Possible Approach Information 1 As it can be difficult to identify the bully and bullied in situations of conflict, once children are calm enough to engage in conversation, staff will work through the 5 restorative steps (which may be available on their lanyard) with any child involved in conflict/bullying.
-'5 Steps of Restorative Practice'?
 Step 1: Tell the story - What has happened?
 Start from the beginning What happened just before that?
 Step 2: Thoughts and Feelings - What were/are you thinking?
 What were/are you feeling?
 How do you think they are feeling?
 Step 3: Ripples of harm - Who has been harmed and how have they been harmed?
 What has been the most difficult thing for you?
 Step 4: Needs - What do you need in order to find closure?
 What do you need to move forward?
 Step 5: What next?
 What do you think will make things better?
 What needs to happen?
 Children may initially do the above on a reflection form, if emotions are running high, and then talk to staff.
 Appropriate next steps will be agreed (e.g., restorative meeting, letter of apology, etc.) and the class teacher and parents, of all children involved, will be notified.
 The incident will be recorded.
 2 Children who continue to behave in a way that is hurtful to others.
 (For serious behaviour incidents, skip immediately to Stage 3) Stage 1 will be repeated and the child causing harm will be treated in-line with the school's Behaviour Policy to safeguard any children who have been harmed by their behaviour.
 This may, for example, be a period of internal exclusion (1 or 2 days off the playground) and will be decided by the Headteacher/Senior Leadership Team.
 Staff will offer support to any children who have been harmed and take necessary action to make sure they feel safe and reassured - with the children's consent, this may involve a restorative meeting that produces a written agreement between all children involved.
 3 When negative behaviours persist following Stage 2 intervention(s) or a serious behaviour incident.
 Child/children causing harm will be placed on an Inclusion Support Plan (ISP).
 An ISP (see below) requires positive and negative behaviours to be identified by a relevant member of staff using a QCA Behaviour Assessment.
 The children who have been harmed should be safeguarded from the harmer until the point a meeting can be arranged with the parents of the harmer.
 In a meeting involving school, parents and the child, the behaviours causing concern must be acknowledged, possible triggers identified, and a SMART action plan put in place.
 The ISP should be reviewed weekly with key adults in school.

-where people provide in school welfere support.
-For significant space and where possible, provide in-school welfare support.
+where possible, provide in-school welfare support.
 For significant cases and cases that constitute a criminal offence, children can be referred to SAFE!
-Support for Young People Affected by Crime, with the consent of their parent 4 Should negative If a child reaches Stage 4, the school should also work with the parents to behaviours persist initiate an Early Help following the Assessment (EHA) and Team Around the Family (TAF) - multi-agency meeting implementation of - to consider what action is necessary, and in the child's best interests.
-Should an Inclusion Support the family refuse to engage with school in this process, the school will seek Plan (ISP), the headteacher should the family.
-TAF meetings should take place every 6 weeks.
-Progress against seek advice to PSP goals should be reviewed as part of the TAF. further consider how Tor gould should be reviewed as part of the T/T. to reduce the risk of recurrence as part At Stage 4, the headteacher should also refer to the Learner Engagement of a risk Team's Guide for school leaders and agencies supporting school-age children assessment/safety / young people at risk of exclusion from school. plan and implement appropriate safeguards and support for the child.
-In all of t In all of these cases, a multi-agency meeting should be arranged to reduce the risk of suspension/exclusion: If a child has an Education Health and Care Plan you must contact your SEN Officer to discuss the risk of ex xclusion
+Support for Young People Affected by Crime, with the consent of their parent.
+4 Should negative behaviours persist following the implementation of an Inclusion Support Plan (ISP), the headteacher should seek advice to further consider how to reduce the risk of recurrence as part of a risk assessment/safety plan and implement appropriate safeguards and support for the child. and raining related to engage man contest in this process, and contest in cont

+In all of these cases, a multi-agency meeting should be arranged to reduce the risk of suspension/exclusion: